What makes your roof windows and rooflights different from others?

 Our steel rooflights and roof windows are guaranteed for 12 months in accordance with our Terms and Conditions.
 Upon product registration with us, this guarantee can be extended as set out below, provided that the appropriate products have been installed to suit their location and that these are regularly maintained, with these actions recorded in accordance with our maintenance instructions.
 Please see our Terms and Conditions for further details.

 How much do your roof windows and rooflights weigh?

 Each rooflight size and type has a different weight.
-The weights of each model can be found on the sizes and prices pages of this website or in the brochures.
-Click here to request a brochure.
+The weights of each model can be found on the back of the installation manuals.

 How do you support your rooflights?

 All our roof windows for pitched roofs are supported directly on, and fixed to, roof joists.
 The sizing and spacing of roof joists is frequently a matter of what is given by the existing structure in instances where rooflights are installed to existing roofs.
 In new roofs the roof joists can be optimised or placed so as to facilitate ease of rooflight installation.

 In all instances the sizing of the roof joists to support roof windows should be advised by, or checked with, a structural consultant such as structural engineer.

 Flat rooflights are supported on up-stand kerbs with the exception of the Walk on Rooflight.